Spread Plate Technique: Principle, Procedure, Uses, and Common Errors

-The spread plate technique is a viable counting method employed to plate a liquid sample to isolate or count the bacteria in that sample.
+The spread plate technique is a viable-count method in which a liquid sample is spread across an agar surface to count or isolate the bacteria it contains.
 A perfect spread plate technique will result in visible and countable colonies of bacteria evenly distributed on the plate.

 To get optimum results from the spread plate technique, one must be careful;